folk-lab/qdotweb_rpi/README.md

 - To request data:

     - r = requests.post('http://localhost:5000/read', data={'device':'DEVICE_NAME', 'command':'PARAM_SENT_TO_READ_FUNCTION'})
-        - Replace local host with the host of the address of the rpi on the network.
+        - Replace local host with the the address of the rpi on the network.

     - jr = r.json()